JGCarroll/runescape-snap/README.md

 **rslauncher.reset**

 In the event environmental variables need to be passed to the game to modify it's behaviour in any capacity, users can place a bash script in the snaps directory.
+E.G, ~/snap/rslauncher/current/ called

+*osrs-user-config*

+*rs3-user-config*

+*runelite-user-config*

-E.G, ~/snap/rslauncher/current/ called *osrs-user-config* or *rs3-user-config* or *runelite-user-config* which will be automatically loaded prior to the game if present.
+which will be automatically loaded prior to the game if present.
+This allows for adding environmental variables to the games without having to mess with any root owned files or desktop entries.
+Particularly, exports (such as Mesa debug environmental variables) and parameters for the game client (E.G, -mode=OFF for RuneLite) can be added, for example.

+**echo "opts=--mode=OFF" > ~/snap/rslauncher/current/runelite-user-config**